- iOS 11.0+

 ARFace class to determine whether the current device supports ARKit face tracking.

 Track the Position and Orientation of a Face

 When face tracking is active, ARKit automatically adds

 ARFace objects to the running AR session, containing information about the user’s face, including its position and orientation.
 (ARKit detects and provides information about only face at a time.
 If multiple faces are present in the camera image, ARKit chooses the largest or most clearly recognizable face.)

 In a SceneKit-based AR experience, you can add 3D content corresponding to a face anchor in the

-ARSCNView protocol).
-ARKit adds a SceneKit node for the anchor, and updates that node’s position and orientation on each frame, so any SceneKit content you add to that node automatically follows the position and orientation of the user’s face.
+renderer: delegate method.
+ARKit manages a SceneKit node for the anchor, and updates that node’s position and orientation on each frame, so any SceneKit content you add to that node automatically follows the position and orientation of the user’s face.

 Use Face Geometry to Model the User’s Face

 ARKit provides a coarse 3D mesh geometry matching the size, shape, topology, and current facial expression of the user’s face.
 ARKit also provides the